2i2c-org/team-compass/marketing/blog.md

 It exists at the [`/blog` subdirectory](https://github.com/2i2c-org/2i2c-org.github.io/tree/main/content/blog).
 Each page is a folder in that directory, with the folder name being the URL for the blog entry, and `index.md` having the blog's content.
 For example, the post at https://2i2c.org/blog/2025/jupyter-book-cors/ exists in a markdown file at [`/content/blog/2025/jupyter-book-cors/index.md](https://github.com/2i2c-org/2i2c-org.github.io/blob/main/content/blog/2025/jupyter-book-cors/index.md).

-## Principles to follow

-- **Blog regularly and often**.
-The most important thing is that we are in a habit of regularly communicating our work.
-- **Keep it short**.
-Blog posts should be quick and easily digestible.
-Ideally around 300-500 words.
-- **Keep it simple**.
-Don't use this to make complex arguments or long reports.
-Blogs should be bite-sized and to-the-point.
-- **Make it "safe to try" over perfect**.
-Don't get bogged down in writing the perfect post.
-Just get something up there and move on.

 ## A simple blog post template for new development